projectcalico/calico/security/tutorials/calico-policy.md

 #### Verify access - denied all ingress and egress

-Because all pods in the namespace are now selected, any ingress traffic which is not explicitly allowed by a policy will be denied.
+As our pods are not in the kube-system namespace, the policy we just created applies to them, and any traffic which is not explicitly allowed by a policy will be denied.

-We can see that this is the case by switching over to our "access" pod in the namespace and attempting to access the nginx service.
+We can see that this is the case by switching over to our "access" pod and attempting to access the nginx service.

 ```bash
 wget -q --timeout=5 nginx -O -